martian-cloud/terraform-provider-tharsis/docs/resources/managed_identity_access_rule.md

 - `allowed_service_accounts` (Set of String) List of resource paths of service accounts allowed to use the managed identity associated with this rule.
 - `allowed_teams` (Set of String) List of names of teams allowed to use the managed identity associated with this rule.
-- `allowed_users` (Set of String) List of email addresses of users allowed to use the managed identity associated with this rule.
+- `allowed_users` (Set of String) List of usernames allowed to use the managed identity associated with this rule.

 ### Read-Only